Hair Dryer Voltage in Japan: What Travelers Should Know

 Plug Types and Voltage by Country

-Remember, an adapter only changes the plug shape — not the voltag
+Keep in mind that an adapter only changes the plug shape.
+It does not convert the voltage.

 Country/RegionVoltage (V)Plug Type